Tourism statistics - nights spent at tourist accommodation establishments

 Data on tourism nights is included in the interactive European Statistical Recovery Dashboard, which contains monthly and quarterly indicators from a number of statistical areas relevant for tracking the economic and social recovery from the Covid-19 pandemic, across countries and time.
 The dashboard is updated every month with the latest available data for each indicator.

 This article presents the short-term trends in nights spent in tourist accommodation in the European Union (EU), analysing monthly data provided by Member States.

 For the year-to-year evolution of the number of nights spent in tourist accommodation and a detailed analysis of 2019 annual data, see Tourism statistics - annual results for the accommodation sector.

-The EU is a major tourist destination, with five Member States among the world’s top ten destinations for holidaymakers, according to UNWTO data.
+The EU is a major tourist destination, with four Member States among the world’s top ten destinations for holidaymakers, according to UNWTO data.
 Tourism is an important activity in the EU which contributes to employment and economic growth, as well as to the development of rural, peripheral or less-developed areas.
 These characteristics drive the demand for reliable and harmonised statistics on this activity, as well as within the wider context of regional policy and sustainable development policy areas.

 - Capacity and occupancy of tourist accommodation establishments (ESMS metadata file — tour_occ_esms)

 - Regulation (EU) No 692/2011 of 6 July 2011 concerning European statistics on tourism and repealing Council Directive 95/57/EC.

 - Regulation (EU) No 1051/2011 of 20 October 2011 implementing Regulation (EU) No 692/2011 concerning European statistics on tourism, as regards the structure of the quality reports and the transmission of the data.